stainless-chief/gaction-version-getter/README.md

 # gaction-version-getter
-Small and simple github Action for getting **AssemblyVersion** from any .net core .csproj file.
+Small and simple github Action that no one asked for.
+It will look for **AssemblyVersion** value in specific  .net core .csproj file.

 # Usage
 something like that: